-What are the k share with oth key points you want to take to heart for yourself and to ers?
+What are the key points you want to take to heart for yourself and to share with others?
 SOMETHING TO THINK ABOUT

 "Without self-awareness, it is easy to get caught up in chasing external symbols of success rather than becoming the person you want to be.
 It is difficult to regulate your emotions, control your fears, and avoid impulsive outbursts when you feel threatened or rejected.
 Without being aware of your vulnerabilities, fears, and longings, it is hard to empathize with others who are experiencing similar feelings."